Properties of Series

 If series are peanut butter, then integrals are jelly.
 You could put one or the other on a couple slices of bread and have a satisfying sandwich.
 You could also put them both together and have a tantalizing treat in your lunch box.

 There is one difference.
-To use these properties, we have to know already that the series converge.
+To use these properties, we have to know already that the series converges.
 After all, peanut butter doesn't taste like jelly.
 They just go well together.

 Assuming the series